snowflakedb/snowflake-rest-api-specs/releases/8.40/Readme.txt

-GA Release version is 8.40
+GA release version is 8.40